nilearn/nilearn/doc/haxby_decoding.rst

   >>> from sklearn.cross_validation import cross_val_score
   >>> cv_scores = cross_val_score(anova_svc, X, y, cv=cv)

-If you are the happy owner of a multiple processors computer you can speed up the computation by using n_jobs=-1, which will spread the computation equally across all processors (this will probably not work under Windows)::
+If you are the happy owner of a multiple-processor computer you can speed up the computation by using n_jobs=-1, which will spread the computation equally across all processors (but will probably not work under Windows)::

  >>> cv_scores = cross_val_score(anova_svc, X, y, cv=cv, n_jobs=-1, verbose=10) #doctest: +SKIP

-**Prediction accuracy** We can take a look to the results of the *cross_val_score* function::
+**Prediction accuracy** We can take a look at the results of the *cross_val_score* function::

   >>> cv_scores # doctest: +SKIP